 Before we enter into any kind of promotional agreement, I will review your product to see if it is a good fit for Cult of Pedagogy.
 Once that has been determined, I would need full access to your product so I can experience it the same way a teacher would.
 After getting a full understanding of how your product works, I would draft the post and send it to you for approval prior to publication.

-My twice-monthly podcast has averaged over 60,000 downloads per month for the past six months, with about 10,000 downloads or more per episode.
+My twice-monthly podcast has averaged over 70,000 downloads per month for the past six months, with over 10,000 downloads per episode.
 The show regularly appears in the top 10 in the Education/K-12 category on iTunes.
 Each episode averages 30 minutes.

 When you sponsor an episode, we work together to write a script about your product that I read during the show.
 You will have the choice between two 30-second ad spots:

 - pre-roll: read within the first few minutes of the episode.

 - mid-roll: read at about the halfway point of the episode.